- 197 Tests

-The ideal way to reflect upon one’s strengths is giving examples of situations wherein the person had tackled challenges by relying upon their skills and experiences.
+The ideal way to reflect upon one’s strengths is by giving examples of situations wherein the person had tackled challenges by relying upon their skills and experiences.
 Discussing two or three core strengths is better instead of blurting out every word that comes to their mind.

 A tricky question to answer in a job interview is divulging the weaknesses one thinks he or she has.
 When it comes to weaknesses, some candidates may try to hide these and give an impression of being the best, reflecting the fact that they either are not self-aware of their weaknesses or they don’t want to acknowledge them.

 The candidate should remember that everyone has their own weaknesses.
 Being genuine and expressing them while also mentioning how they are learning to improve upon their weaknesses are some of the right ways to respond to this question.